ORNL-Fusion/OEDGE/docs/source/beginner_osm.rst

     Sort of.
 OEDGE is coupled to EIRENE07, as in a version from 2007.
 This version had questionable output with momentum losses turned on.
 It is possible that newer versions of EIRENE have resolved this issue, but EIRENE is a notoriously difficult code to understand and run, let alone to couple with another code.
 Future upgrades to OEDGE will certainly include coupling to a newer version of EIRENE, but for now the above workflow is good enough for obtaining experimentally constrained background plasmas.

-With those runs in hand, we now need to write a script that can do all the interpolating necessary to answer the question, "What value of :math`F_{fric}` is needed for each ring to match the RCP ne data?"
+With those runs in hand, we now need to write a script that can do all the interpolating necessary to answer the question, "What value of :math:`F_{fric}` is needed for each ring to match the RCP ne data?"
 An example script performing this task is shown below:

   .. code-block:: python